tekperfect/devops-docs/docs/courses/02-Os_Basics/lessons/labs.md

 devops@devops-student:~$ `cd ~/`

-16. Change to the directory with white space. devops@devops-student:~$ `cd busted\ directory/`
+16. Change to the directory with white space devops@devops-student:~$ `cd busted\ directory/`